-Alvaro Morata: Chelsea agree deal to sign Real Madrid striker
+Alvaro Morata: Chelsea agree £60m deal to sign Real Madrid striker

 - From the section Football

-Chelsea have agreed a deal to sign Real Madrid striker Alvaro Morata for a fee reported to be about £70m.
+Chelsea have agreed a deal to sign Real Madrid striker Alvaro Morata for about £60m.

 The Spain international must now agree personal terms and pass a medical to complete the transfer.